allan-stewart/personal-website/src/blog/avoiding-secondary-work.md

 # Avoiding Secondary Work

-_Originally published on Jun 29, 2018 on the [Pluralsight Tech Blog](https://www.pluralsight.com/tech-blog/avoiding-secondary-work)_

 An important lesson I've learned at Pluralsight is that when we let ourselves get too busy we create additional work for ourselves.
 This additional work is a form of non-valuable meta-work which I refer to as _secondary work_.
 It gets in the way of doing the work that actually delivers value.